Home Page

 Hoping for a brisk beat for the long next stage along the Hayling Island

-shore, I headed out, cutting across Chichester Harbour mouth, with a
+shore, I cut across Chichester Harbour mouth, with a

 strange phenomenon in mid-channel in the tide rip--with the strong